honojs/website/getting-started/bun.md

 ### `onNotFound`

-You can specify handling when the requested file is not found with `notFoundOption`:
+You can specify handling when the requested file is not found with `onNotFound`:

 ```ts
 app.get(